black cables with copper

 Raw materials

-We finance mining projects to extract important raw materials such as copper and iron ore for German and European manufacturing.
+We finance mining projects for the extraction of important raw materials for German and European industry, such as copper or iron ore.

 Project profile: